-Guiding Families Through Difficult Moments in Grand Blanc, Rochester Hills, and the Surrounding Areas
+Guiding Families Through Difficult Moments in Flint, Rochester Hills, and the Surrounding Areas

 When you lose a loved one, you need time to grieve and process the loss.
 Should you be named as the deceased’s executor or personal representative, however, you assume the responsibilities of settling their estate and ensuring their final wishes are honored.
 Probate can quickly become a time- and resource-consuming process that overwhelms family members unfamiliar with what is expected or required of them.

-Our Flint probate lawyers at Mannor Law Group, PLLC can serve as your guide and assist personal representatives every step of the way.
-Our team has an extensive knowledge of probate law and can empower you with the knowledge and resources that you need to protect the intentions of your loved one.
+Our Grand Blanc probate lawyers at Mannor Law Group, PLLC can serve as your guide and assist personal representatives every step of the way.
+Our team has extensive knowledge of probate law and can empower you with the knowledge and resources that you need to protect the intentions of your loved one.
 Although we have helped many families settle issues related to probate, we understand that no two cases are the same, and we make sure to treat each case as such.
 Contact us today to schedule a free consultation or to learn more about what we can do to help you.

 Who Serves as the Personal Representative in Michigan?